By Ashok Prasad, Founder, Niyyam

 Example

-Your index fund will also deliver around 11–12% (after expenses)
+An index fund will deliver approximately 11–12% after expenses.

 What Are Actively Managed Funds?